-The condition for your publication activity (professional articles, giving speeches at conferences, etc.) to be counted towards the fulfilment of your duties is its inclusion in the publication activity database of the University of Economics, Prague.
+The condition for your publication activity (professional articles, giving speeches at conferences, etc.) to be counted towards the fulfilment of your duties is its inclusion in the publication activity database of the Prague University of Economics and Business.
 Affiliation to the Faculty of Business Administration is a prerequisite for registration in the database.
-The procedure is as follows: from the FBA website you can download the appropriate form (article in journal is here and contribution in conference proceedings is here), fill it in and send it to Adriana Válová (email@example.com) in both electronic and signed paper form thereby confirming the truth of the data contained therein.
+The procedure is as follows: from the FBA website you can download the appropriate form (article in journal is here and contribution in conference proceedings is here), fill it in and send it to Adriana Válová (firstname.lastname@example.org) in both electronic and signed paper form thereby confirming the truth of the data contained therein.
 In case of any issues, please contact Mrs. Válová individually.

 55. What is a managerial summary?
 When is it done and what are its requirements?